 Verbier is everything you are looking for in a world-class skiing area with winter-sports being the leading attraction every year.
 Verbier is a chalet village resting on a sun kissed flat terrain with majestic views of the magnificent mountain peaks.

-The skiing area of Verbier stretches from 1500 meters to 3330 meters and thanks to the high altitudes and perfect snow conditions, over 442 kilometers of runs are accessible by a total of 93 lifts.
+The ski area of Verbier stretches from 1500 meters to 3330 meters and thanks to the high altitudes and perfect snow conditions, over 442 kilometers of runs are accessible by a total of 93 lifts.
 Mont-Gelé and Mont-Fort are two of the legendary skiing routes that Verbier is well known for and is a huge attraction for skiing experts wanting to continuously test their skiing skills.
 Beginners and intermediate skiers will also find that there are skiing routes according to their interests.

 Being an extremely popular skiing location in Europe, Verbier is full of people visiting from all over the country during winter, which leads to the formation of queues.
 However, there is constant investment taking place in the lift systems and the queues are well handled.